nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 - **disconcerting** = unsettling, upsetting, confusing
 - **impromptu** = done without being planned or rehearsed
 - **a shrink** = a therapist (comes from “brain shrinker”)
-- **to pop ones pills** = to take pills of medicinal or recreational drugs rapidly and in large quantities
+- **to pop one's pills** = to take pills of medicinal or recreational drugs rapidly and in large quantities
 - a haze
 - **to put something on hold** = to pause, postpone, or suspend an activity
 - **to fire on all cylinders** = to operate at the most desirable or greatest possible level of efficiency, speed, or productivity